Wellbeing Award For Schools

-Mrs M Albert Mrs S Edwards Mrs S Hallam Mrs H Hemsworth Head of School Family Support Worker SENCO Administration Assistant Breakfast Club Lead HR Administration Assistant
+Mrs M Albert Mrs S Edwards Mrs S Hallam Mrs H Hemsworth Principal Family Support Worker SENCO Administration Assistant Breakfast Club Lead HR Administration Assistant

-Miss M Celebicanin Mr M Sanderson Mrs S Allen Mrs L Sharp Assistant Head Site Manager HLTA ICT Technician
+Miss M Celebicanin Mr M Sanderson Mrs S Allen Mrs L Sharp Assistant Principal Site Manager HLTA ICT Technician

 The Highlees Wellbeing Champions roles and responsibilities within the school are to help promote the 5 ways of wellbeing.
 These are;

 By having a pupil voice in helping the school to be emotionally healthy and to help other children in the school to get support from an adult if needed, the champions will be responsible for the wellbeing board within the school.
 The Wellbeing board will have information about the 5 core ways to promote wellbeing and how to be emotionally healthy.